dzaky2636/prog-fund-materials/Mission 2, The Selection Gate.md

 **Example Pseudocode:**
 ```
+DECLARE record_code AS CHARACTER
+DECLARE counter_A AS INTEGER
+DECLARE counter_B AS INTEGER
+DECLARE counter_C AS INTEGER
+DECLARE error_counter AS INTEGER

+START
+READ record_code
 CASE OF record_code
     'A' : SET counter_A = counter_A + 1
     'B' : SET counter_B = counter_B + 1
     'C' : SET counter_C = counter_C + 1
     other : SET error_counter = error_counter + 1
 ENDCASE
+STOP
 ```
 This logic is **identical** to the Linear Nested IF example above, but much cleaner.